Zoran Milanović

-Zoran Milanović ([zǒran milǎːnoʋitɕ]; born 30 October 1966) is a Croatian politician serving as President of Croatia since 19 February 2020.
-Prior to assuming the presidency, he was prime minister from 2011 to 2016 and president of the Social Democratic Party from 2007 to 2016.
+Zoran Milanović ([zǒran milǎːnoʋitɕ]; born 30 October 1966) is a Croatian politician and the incumbent president of Croatia.
+First elected in 2020, he was re-elected in 2025 with 74% voter support.
+Prior to assuming the presidency, he was the prime minister of Croatia from 2011 to 2016, as well as the president of the Social Democratic Party (SDP) from 2007 to 2016.

 After graduating from the Zagreb Faculty of Law, Milanović started working in the Ministry of Foreign Affairs.
 He served as Advisor at the Croatian mission to the European Union and NATO in Brussels from 1996 to 1999.
-During the same year he joined the Social Democratic Party.
-In 1998 he earned his master's degree in European Union law at the Free University Brussels and was an assistant to the Croatian foreign minister for political multilateral affairs in 2003.
-In June 2007 he was elected president of the SDP, following the death of the long-time party leader and former prime minister Ivica Račan.
-Under Milanović's leadership the party finished in second place in the 2007 parliamentary election and was unable to form a governing majority.
+During the same year, he joined the SDP.
+In 1998, he earned his master's degree in European Union law at the Free University Brussels and was an assistant to the Croatian foreign minister for political multilateral affairs in 2003.
+In June 2007, he was elected president of the SDP, following the death of the long-time party leader and former prime minister Ivica Račan.
+Under Milanović's leadership the party finished in second place in the 2007 Croatian parliamentary election and was unable to form a majority government.
 Despite losing the election, he was reelected party leader in 2008.
-In 2011 Milanović initiated the formation of the Kukuriku Coalition, uniting four centre to centre-left political parties.
-The coalition won an absolute majority in the 2011 parliamentary election, with the SDP itself becoming the largest party in Parliament.
-Milanović thus became Prime Minister on 23 December 2011, after the Parliament approved his cabinet.
+In 2011, Milanović initiated the formation of the Kukuriku Coalition, uniting four centre to centre-left political parties.
+The coalition won an absolute majority in the 2011 Croatian parliamentary election, with the SDP itself becoming the largest party in the Croatian Parliament.
+Milanović became Prime Minister on 23 December 2011 after the Parliament approved his cabinet.